Outdoorsy Review: List or Find an RV for Rent

 Advantages of Renting an RV from Outdoorsy

 - Selection – Unlike some RV rental outfits that might have a few models to choose from, Outdoorsy’s inventory is diverse because they don’t actually own inventory.
 Like other peer-to-peer marketplaces, including Airbnb and Home Away, Outdoorsy connects RV owners with potential renters.
-Browse the listings in your area to check out the local selection.

 - Optional Travel Insurance – Outdoorsy offers the option of protecting your trip and your health by investing in their optional trip and emergency assistance insurance.
 The trip insurance protects you from losing prepaid RV rental booking costs if your plans change for a covered reason.
 The emergency assistance insurance covers emergency medical transportation and treatment of an injury sustained during your trip.